rickstaa/awesome-adsb/readme.md

 - [wiedehopf/tar1090](https://github.com/wiedehopf/tar1090) - A great way to view your ADS-B data.
 - [Grafana](https://grafana.com/) - Open source analytics and monitoring solution for every database.

+### Browser extensions

+- [RadarAtlas](https://chrome.google.com/webstore/detail/radaratlas/kgionpkdifedafldjflcbeojkencnaja) - An ADSB & tar1090 add on that makes it fun and accessible to track the most interesting aircraft in the world.

 ### Social